-New trail would be developed in Segment D to provide an accessible trail grade.
-This would create a new trail corridor in an area of intact second-growth forest habitat.
+In addition to impacts described above, Alternative 2 would result in conversion of habitat to developed area where new trail is developed in the Sol Duc area, and where widening of the existing Spruce Railroad Trail is proposed between Phase 1 of the ODT and the west (short) railroad tunnel.
 Removal of vegetation would occur outside of the primary breeding season, but trees and snags that would otherwise provide nesting, roosting, or shelter for wildlife would be removed within the construction area.
-An estimated 5.6 acres of land would be affected by construction related disturbance.
-This would result in adverse, site-specific and local, long-term to permanent moderate impacts.
+This would result in adverse, site-specific and local, long-term to permanent minor to moderate impacts.